jeffreyf/ml-agents/docs/Learning-Environment-Create-New.md

 positive values and one to specify negative values for each action, for a total of four keys.

-1. Select the `RollerBallPlayer` Aset to view its properties in the Inspector.
+1. Select the `RollerBallPlayer` Asset to view its properties in the Inspector.
 2. Expand the **Key Continuous Player Actions** dictionary (only visible when using a **PlayerBrain**).
 3. Set **Size** to 4.